abiolarasheed/test-assignment/README.md

 ```

-Looking up a query that my be cached but you don't want not cached version
+Looking up a query that may be cached but you don't want a cached version

 ```bash